Bisa/factorio-init/README.md

 # Debugging
  If you find yourself wondering why stuff is not working the way you expect:
+ - Check the logs, I suggest you `tail -f /opt/factorio/factorio-current.log` in a separate session
- - Enable debugging in the config and/or
+ - Enable debugging in the config and/or:
  - Try running the same commands as the factorio user

  ```bash